New renting laws have commenced

 A note on terms used in the Regulations

-The proposed Regulations and the Regulatory Impact Statement use new terms that will apply from 1 July 2020.
+The Regulations use terms that apply from 29 March 2021.
 These are:

 - renters – currently called tenants